xlucas/ansible-openstack-inventory/README.md

 }
 ```

-Notice these hosts are different since they pertain to different environments.
+Notice how these hosts are different since they pertain to different
+environments.

 ## Usage without environments